 Great management and clear guidance are not the only tools that a company can use to improve productivity and efficiency among employees.
 Establishing healthy competition among members is another effective way to achieve company goals.
 However, competition has its pros and cons, something that managers should take into consideration before implementing initiatives for competition.
 You need to understand the difference between positive and negative competition then find ways to encourage the former in the workplace.

-Knowing the Difference Positive competition creates a win-win situation for everyone in the team to encourage them to work towards a common goal.
+Positive competition creates a win-win situation for everyone in the team to encourage them to work towards a common goal.
 The reward at stake is for everyone and not just for select individuals.
 Each can work towards improving his interests but should do so while cooperating with others in working towards team goals.
-In this positive environment, team members have mutual respect for each other and will not engage in actions that will put others in bad light.
+In this positive environment, team members have mutual respect for each other and will not engage in actions that will put others in a bad light.

 On the other hand, negative competition produces hostility among members.
 In this form of competition, the success of an individual will depend on the failure of another member.
-Since it damages the chances of success of the other person, teamwork and respect is thrown out of the window and replaced with fear, anger, and work stress.
+Since it damages the chances of success of the other person, teamwork and respect are thrown out of the window and replaced with fear, anger, and work stress.
 Also, keep in mind that negativity is catching; even people who are not so inclined to hostility may become influenced by it when surrounded by people who engage in it.

 Advantages of Establishing Healthy Competition

 When a company instills positive competition among its people, it improves the chances of increased productivity.
 Employees will engage in mutual efforts and cooperative teamwork in order to attain shared goals because they know that the rewards will benefit all of them.
-Positive competition encourages less stress in the workplace and inspires creativity, innovation, and motivation.
+The positive competition encourages less stress in the workplace and inspires creativity, innovation, and motivation.
 It makes them think out of the box for ways to beat the competition and gain the rewards that are at stake.

-Because team members work together in reducing stress level and for a common cause, each individual develops respect, consideration, and empathy towards other members of the team.
+Because team members work together in reducing stress levels and for a common cause, each individual develops respect, consideration, and empathy towards other members of the team.
 You can help solidify the teamwork between groups by introducing games that require individuals to communicate and collaborate with each other.
 You can organize workshops and make use of games that test their concentration and allow them to display their hidden talents.
 Remember that teamwork is promoted well when people are having fun doing it.

-Organizing competition for groups is the better option since most people prefer to engage in team sports over individual competition.
+Organizing competition for groups is the better option since most people prefer to engage in team sports over the individual competition.
 Being in a group allows individuals to encourage each other for productivity and motivation.

 Why Individual Rivalries Should Be Avoided